- new paper: Mapping patterns on numerical and categorical maps

 2) Fragmentation - FAD: Where and how much fragmented is the forest cover?
 How does the degree of fragmentation change over different observation scales?
 Fragmentation analysis over 5 observation scales and providing 6 classes of fragmentation: Intact, Interior, Dominant, Transitional, Patchy and Rare foreground cover.

-3) Restoration - Reconnect: Which is the most efficient way to go from A to B?
-Detect stepping stones and evaluate efficiency of least cost path between user-selectable objects.
+3) Restoration Planner: Which is the most efficient way to go from A to B?
+Automatically detect optimum restoration paths between user-selectable objects.
+Measure expense for restoration effort and assess the overall network coherence.

 5) Distance - Influence zones: How far apart are patches from each other?
 Which separate patches may be functionally connected when impacted by a pest disease?
 Highlight core areas of minimum size and show outreach buffer zones.